Unseen Youth,

 Deputy project coordinator of EducAid,

-Former combatant of the Revolutionary United Front (RUF)
+Former combatant of the Revolutionary United Front (RUF) in Sierra Leone

 Atok Aris Hadipuro